infiniflow/infinity/docs/build_from_source.md

 ## Prerequisites

-We recommend that you build the project on a machine with 16GB of memory, which will take a few minutes to build the project.
-If your machine can't provide that much memory, make sure you have at least 6GB of memory, and try to reduce the number of ninja parallel compilation jobs as follows.
+A RAM of 16GB is advised to properly build the project.
+If your machine does not have much memory capacity, ensure that there is a minimum of 6GB of RAM and limit the number of ninja parallel compilation jobs to one:

 ```shell
 ninja -j1
 ```